changQing111/predict_metagenomic_source/README.md

-## Prediction of source flow based on microbial abundance data
+## Prediction of source pipeline based on microbial abundance data
 The sample microbial abundance data file is under the `test_data/` folder for test, the format of other input data is the same as the file format in this folder.

-Note1: that scikit-learn is available in version 1.1.2, other version maybe failed.
+Note1: The scikit-learn is available in version 1.1.2, other version maybe failed.

 Note2: Due to the large size of the model, it requires more than 16G of memory to run